focs-lab/pldi25-sampling-timestamp/README.md

 #### Example

-For example, I modified TSan with a new implementation and tagged it with `daniel-fast` in my fork of llvm-project at https://github.com/dwslim/llvm-project.
+For example, consider the scenario where I modified TSan with a new implementation and tagged it with `daniel-fast` in my fork of llvm-project at https://github.com/dwslim/llvm-project.
-Below are the steps to build it.
+Below are the steps to build MySQL with it.

 1. Switch to `root` user.
   * `su - root` (password is `root`)